 Dr. Michael Clay Carey teaches courses in print and online journalism, including introductory and advanced writing classes, visual storytelling, and the practicum classes that produce The Local, an award-winning magazine written and designed by Samford journalism students.
 He is the faculty adviser for Samford’s student chapter of the Society of Professional Journalists.

 His academic research focuses on cultural studies of media, specifically the impacts of stereotypes and the roles media play in the formation and maintenance of individual and group identity.
-Dr. Carey is the author of The News Untold: Community Journalism and the Failure to Confront Poverty in Appalachia (2017, West Virginia University Press).
+Dr. Carey is the author of The News Untold: Community Journalism and the Failure to Confront Poverty in Appalachia (2017, West Virginia University Press), for which he won the 2018 Tankard Book Award from AEJMC.
 Additionally, his research has been published in Journalism Practice, Newspaper Research Journal, Journalism History, Grassroots Editor and Journalism & Communication Monographs.

 Prior to his academic career, Dr. Carey spent 10 years working as a reporter and editor at several newspapers in Tennessee, covering everything from prison escapes and state government to stockcar racing and agriculture.
 He wrote for The Tennessean in Nashville and covered the state as a news correspondent for USA Today.

 Dr. Carey is a member of the Society for Professional Journalists, the Association for Education in Journalism and Mass Communication, and the International Society of Weekly Newspaper Editors.

 You can follow Dr. Carey on Twitter at @byclaycarey.